-This is a great question that I hear almost daily.
-My ‘official’ definition source is Wikipedia; “Responsive web design (RWD) is a web design approach aimed at crafting sites to provide an optimal viewing experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from mobile phones to desktop computer monitors).”
+This is a great question that we hear almost daily.
+Our ‘official’ definition source is Wikipedia: “Responsive web design (RWD) is a web design approach aimed at crafting sites to provide an optimal viewing experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from mobile phones to desktop computer monitors).”

 Simply put, a responsive website adapts to the screen it is being viewed on.
-This isn’t just making a tiny version of the desktop view on your mobile device or a giant version of a mobile site.
-A responsive design changes and is made for the device you are viewing it on.
-So if you pull up the site on your desktop, laptop, tablet or phone it looks great and is easily navigated.
+This isn’t just making a tiny version of the desktop view on your mobile device, or a giant version of a mobile site.
+A responsive design changes to suit the device you are viewing it on.
+So if you pull up the site on your desktop, laptop, tablet or phone, it looks great and is easy to navigate.

 Responsiveness is accomplished through three methods: fluid, adaptive and alternate content.

 - A fluid design changes in a smooth, typically predictable manner using a single design for every browser size

 - An adaptive responsive website will have different design variations that are served up at a predetermined screen sizes.
 These are sometimes referred to as break points.